-Employees must request "personal necessity leave" days at least one (1) day in advance unless an emergency situation occurs.
+Employees must request PTO days at least one (1) day in advance unless an emergency situation occurs.

-Eligible employees may take sick days in half-day or full-day increments and will receive pay at their normal base rate.
-For example, a Full-Time hourly employee will be paid sick leave based on an eight (8) hour workday for a full day leave and four (4) hours pay at his/her hourly rate for a half day leave.
+Eligible employees may take PTO in half-day or full-day increments and will receive pay at their normal base rate.
+For example, a Full-Time hourly employee will be paid PTO based on an eight (8) hour workday for a full day leave and four (4) hours pay at his/her hourly rate for a half day leave.

 CWCKC retains the right to request verification from a licensed health care practitioner for any absence due to illness, injury, or disability.
-Sick pay may be withheld if a satisfactory verification is not submitted in a timely fashion.
+PTO may be withheld if a satisfactory verification is not submitted in a timely fashion.

-If a 12-month employee exhausts their allotment of sick days, additional time off for illness or injury will be charged to accrued vacation.
-CWCKC will pay accrued sick leave benefits on behalf of an eligible employee during the normal waiting period, if applicable, before the employee is paid worker's compensation benefits pursuant to the applicable state and federal law.
-Similarly, CWCKC will pay sick leave benefits during the normal waiting period, if applicable, before the eligible employee is paid benefits from either state unemployment disability or other insured unemployment disability plan.
+If a 12-month employee exhausts their allotment of PTO, additional time off for illness or injury will be charged to accrued vacation.
+CWCKC will pay accrued benefits on behalf of an eligible employee during the normal waiting period, if applicable, before the employee is paid worker's compensation benefits pursuant to the applicable state and federal law.
+Similarly, CWCKC will pay benefits during the normal waiting period, if applicable, before the eligible employee is paid benefits from either state unemployment disability or other insured unemployment disability plan.
 It is the employee's responsibility to apply for any disability benefits for which he/she may be eligible for as a result of illness or disability.

-Sick days will not accrue during any leave of absence.
-No employee may receive pay in lieu of sick days and employees will not receive pay for unused sick days that expire or upon termination of employment.
+PTO will not accrue during any leave of absence.
+No employee may receive pay in lieu of PTO and employees will not receive pay for unused PTO that expires or upon termination of employment.